 Biodiversity is not only care for the environment, but is seen within Vopak in a much wider context.
 Within our set of global standards we describe how to assess the influences Vopak has on its surroundings.
 This will either be environmental impacts and/or social impacts.
-Important topics that are addressed in these standards are: air quality (odors, VOC emissions, SOx and NOx emissions), soil and groundwater use, light (effects on bird migrations), impact on areas with high biodiversity, noise and archeological artifacts.
-Also wastewater treatment and the amount and quality of waste is part of this impact assessment.
+Important topics that are addressed in these standards are: air quality (odors, VOC emissions, SO_x and NO_x emissions), soil and groundwater use, light (effects on bird migrations), impact on areas with high biodiversity, noise and archeological artifacts.
+Also wastewater part of this impact assessment.